 Co-browsing enables your agents to interact with a customers’ browser in real-time.
 It lets them offer guidance and instant support, helping customers complete their purchase.
 It can massively improve the shopping experience, further boosting brand trust.

-For example, people often abandon their carts due to security issues when the time comes to provide credit card details.
+For example, people often abandon their carts due to digital security issues when the time comes to provide credit card details.
 Co-browsing allows your sales executives to assist customers in filling out their order forms, getting rid of this problem.

 8. Have an Excellent Team